Easy DIY Christmas Garlands to Transform Your Holiday Decor

 Step 4 – Start your garland by pushing the needle through the center of your first felt ball.
 I started with two white felt balls.
 You may have to push a bit to get the needle through the felt ball, but it actually is very easy.

 Pull the needle and thread through the felt ball and push it back a foot or two.
-You want to have plenty of slack for adding more balls.
+You want plenty of slack to add more balls.

 I kept going until I used all my red felt balls.
 I used a total of 20 red felt balls and 42 white balls.
 (Yes, I know I’m one white felt ball short in this picture, but I did add it.)